adipandas/adipandas.github.io/_posts/2020-02-01-stable-unstable-fixed-point.md

   - Calculus
 ---

 Stability theory is used to address the stability of solutions of differential equations.
 A dynamical system can be represented by a differential equation.
-Stablity of the trajectories of this system under perturbations of its initial conditions can also be addressed using the stability theory.
+The stability of the trajectories of this system under perturbations of its initial conditions can also be addressed using the stability theory.

 ## Fixed Point